learn-co-curriculum/why-we-blog/README.md

  - Write a blog once per module and present it on your scheduled day
  - The topic of your post can be something we've covered in class or a technical topic not covered in class
  - The blog post should be written on your own time outside of class.
- - Use whichever platform you prefer: Medium, Octopress, Wordpress, Jekyll
+ - Use whichever platform you prefer: Medium, Wordpress, Jekyll
  - The presentation will be less than 5 minutes with followup questions from your classmates

  ## YAY Topics